 "Children's safety is a paramount concern to our district," Lawrence said in the message.
 "We are actively cooperating with both police departments to ensure they have all the support they need in this matter."

 Melissa Kirmsse, the parent faculty club treasurer, said the arrest took place while students were at school.
-Parent club President Megan Kommer said
+Parent club President Megan Kommer said students told her that Cottrell was taken away in handcuffs.

 "Both my children had him," Kirmsse said.
 "I'm very saddened by the whole thing.
 It's really tragic."